 Obsolete technology could be a reason for reverse engineering software.
-Full stack engineering and UX redesign could help.
-We add value to companies through software innovation.
+Full-stack engineering and UX redesign could help.

 Reverse Engineering a Software Application is a process where you have an existing Software Application and have a Team conduct an analysis of the application, break it down to understand what it does and how it works.
 There are several possible goals for doing this, or a combination: